The Real Cost Question

 Builder Financing

 Some professional tiny home builders offer in-house financing.
-Read the terms carefully—rates and conditions vary widely.
+Read the terms carefully because rates, down payments, delivery timing, and what happens if the build is delayed can vary widely.

 Long-Term Savings